rss2025-3/wall_follower_sim_sriram/README.md

 <br />

-Testing if I can push here - Ben

 #### If you don't see the car appearing in the rviz simulation:
 Firstly, confirm that the simulator (`ros2 launch racecar_simulator simulate.launch.xml`) is running successfully.